karluga/petfood/README.md

 3. [Link to Google Cloud console](https://console.cloud.google.com/apis/credentials)
 Here you have to add the Ngrok generated URL to the "Authorized redirect URIs" section.
 4. I have to warn you that you can only access the app from your new Ngrok URL.
+*For the real web server you will need to add the current app URI.

 ### NOTE 2
 To fix the problem with SSL in `vendor/guzzlehttp/guzzle/src/Client.php`